Celebrity Beyond: Construction and career

 On 19 November 2020, the keel for Celebrity Beyond was laid down.

-Maiden Voyage

 The ship arrived in Southampton on 21 April 2022 for its maiden voyage on 27 April to Barcelona.
 This initial itinerary called at La Rochelle, Bilbao, Lisbon, Cadiz, Malaga, Palma and concluded in Barcelona.

-On May 10, 2022, Celebrity Cruises announced that gymnast Simone Biles will be the godmother of the ship.
-The christening ceremony was held in Florida on November 4, 2022.
+On 10 May 2022, Celebrity Cruises announced that gymnast Simone Biles will be the godmother of the ship.
+The christening ceremony was held in Florida on 4 November 2022.

-Kate McCue is the current Captain of Celebrity Beyond and she often brings to the bridge her Sphynx cat named Bug Naked, whose semi-official title on board is “Maneuvering Support Mammal”.
-Captain Kate McCue is also the first American Woman to Captain a "Mega" Cruise Ship.